martin-b-07e5/Calculator-tkinter/README.md

 ---

-**Note**: 👷 indicates features that are planned but not yet implemented.
+**Note**: 👷 Indicates features that are planned but not yet implemented.
 Features without emoji are fully functional.